The amazing Booted Racket-tail at Tandayapa in Northern Ecuador by Dubi Shapiro.

 covered by permanent fields of ice and snow, and rises to 5897 m (19,348 ft), much higher than the neighbouring Andean peaks.

-The best times for birds are July to September and November to March, and the best time for orchids is October.
-Although wet all year round the Andes are usually drier between June and September, and Amazonia is usually drier between October and March.
+The best time for birds is July to March, especially the second half of July and mid-September to mid-October for the Choco, and September-October for Amazonia.
+October is also the best time for orchids.
+Although wet all year round the Andes are usually drier between July and September, and Amazonia is usually drier between October and March.

 The Birds of Ecuador by R S Ridgely and P J Greenfield.
 Helm, 2001 (Two volumes).